arthurdouillard/hugo-website/content/post/metric-learning.md

 This has two drawbacks:

-1. The new small dataset must similar to the larger dataset, you can expect the knowledge learned on dogs & cats to generalize well on clothing for example.
+1. The new small dataset must similar to the larger dataset: you cannot expect the knowledge learned on dogs & cats to generalize well on clothing.
 This is a problem of **domain adaptation** that I'll hopefuly cover in another post.

-2. Furthermore, even if transfer learning can alleviate the need of data, we still need too much!
-A good rule of thumb is having at least 500-1,000 images per class.
+2. Even if transfer learning can alleviate the need of data, we still need too much of it: a good rule of thumb is having at least 500-1,000 images per class in this case.

-The second problem is called **lowshot learning**.
-It is a commonly faced problem at my work, [Heuritech](https://www.heuritech.com/), when we want to classify bag models having only a dozen of images to train on.

-*Note that lowshot is also called fewshots or meta-learning*.
+Putting aside the first drawbacks, we want to learn with only a dozen of samples.
+Transfer learning is then not enough.

+The field of learning with few samples is called **fewshot learning**.

-# 2. Toy datasets & lowshot vocabulary
+# 2. Toy datasets & fewshot vocabulary

 MNIST is the famous *toy* dataset for deep learning featuring handwritten numbers.
 It is made of 10 classes (0 to 9), with 7,000 images per class.

 Its equivalent in the [Omniglot dataset](https://github.com/brendenlake/omniglot).
 It features 1623 unique characters taken from several alphabets (Latin, Korean, etc.).
-The real difference is that each unique character has only 20 samples!
+The challenge is that each unique character has only 20 samples!

 {{< figure src="/figures/omniglot_0.png" caption="*Figure 1: A sample of the Omniglot dataset.*" >}}

-A particular vocabulary, introduced by [Koch et al, 2015](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) was used to described the task of lowshot:
+A particular vocabulary, introduced by [Koch et al, 2015](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf) was used to describe the task of fewshot:

 During training, the goal is to differentiate all unique characters of the
 <span style="color: red;">**background set**</span>.
 On the next figure, in red,